getian107/MGBB-GSA-QC/README.md

   | Showing batch association (p < 1e-04)     | 795,135     | 57.5%     |
   | ***Post-QC***        | 588,906 | 42.5%    |

-The dataset includes 588,906 variant info for 36,366 individuals and is used in the following ancestry assignment processes.
+The dataset includes 588,906 variants for 36,366 individuals and is used in ancestry assignment.

 #### Ancestry Assignment Results